Heather O'Reilly: 2007 FIFA Women's World Cup

 In the 2007 FIFA Women's World Cup, O'Reilly scored a critical goal against North Korea in the 69th minute, which tied the match at 2–2 and saved the Americans from a devastating opening-round loss.
 The United States ended up taking the bronze medal, with O'Reilly scoring a goal during the 4–1 win against Norway.
 She was nominated as Sports Illustrateds 2007 Sportsman of the Year.

 2008 Beijing Olympics

 O'Reilly competed at the Beijing 2008 Summer Olympic games.
 She scored the quickest goal in Olympic women's soccer history against New Zealand to advance to the quarterfinals.
 She also scored a goal in the semi-final match against Japan.
 The team went on to defeat heavy-favorites Brazil 1–0 to win the gold medal.
 Prior to the Summer Games, Time magazine ranked her number 15 on its list of 100 Olympic Athletes to Watch.

 2011 FIFA Women's World Cup

 O'Reilly was selected for the 2011 FIFA Women's World Cup and in the second match of the group stage scored the first of three goals for USA against Colombia.
+The goal was later nominated for the FIFA Puskás Award in 2011.